MP Estate Planning UK

 Initial Setup Costs

-• Legal fees for drafting the trust deed
+• Professional fees for drafting the trust deed and advising on the correct trust structure

 Ongoing Maintenance Expenses